 Frequently Asked Questions - Pre-K ServicesWhere is Pre-K offered?

-Three MCAS elementary buildings house Pre-K programs.
-These programs are offered through the LaPorte County Family YMCA (at Pine and Springfield) and Imagination Station (at Knapp).
+Two MCAS elementary buildings house Pre-K programs.
+These programs are offered through the LaPorte County Family YMCA at Pine and Springfield.
 Students from any attendance boundary area may attend these programs.
-MCAS serves students with special needs through a developmental Pre-K program housed at Niemann.
+MCAS serves students with special needs through a developmental Pre-K program housed at Knapp, Pine, and Springfield.

 Who teaches in Pre-K classrooms?

-YMCA and Imagination Station instructors are highly qualified to teach early childhood education.
+YMCA instructors are highly qualified to teach early childhood education.
 Classrooms are also staffed with an assistant who has received special training.

 How much does this cost?

-Fees are $120 per week for a full day ($85 half day) for both the YMCA and Imagination Station programs.
+Fees are $120 per week for a full day ($85 half day) for the YMCA program.
 Scholarships and/or sliding scale options for families in need are available at both locations on a limited basis.
-In addition, the programs accept vouchers through Indiana’s Child Care and Development Fund (CCDF).
+In addition, the program accepts vouchers through Indiana’s Child Care and Development Fund (CCDF).

 How do I apply for a CCDF voucher?

 A limited number of vouchers for Pre-K and child care are available in each Indiana County for those who qualify.
-CLICK HERE FOR INFORMATION AND AN APPLICATION FORM.
-For details, contact Brightpoint.
-301 E 8th St, Suite 107, Michigan City, IN 46360, Phone number: 800-589-3506, Email: Childcare@mybrightpoint.org
+For details, visit: https://www.inchildcare.org/

 Is there an initial enrollment or registration fee?

 Yes.
-A $50 fee will be charged for the YMCA.
-Imagination Station requires a deposit equal to two-week tuition.
+A $50 fee will be charged by the YMCA.

 Is Pre-K offered five days a week?